-Construction staging areas will be established within Mountain View Shoreline Park in coordination with City of Mountain View.
-The staging areas will be adjacent to the southern border of Pond A1 north of the sailing lake and east of the Coast Casey Forebay and adjacent to the southern border of Pond A2W west of Stevens Creek Marsh in upland areas alongside existing roads and trails, as shown on project plan sheets (Appendix A).Levee Improvement
+Construction staging areas will be established within Mountain View Shoreline Park at locations to be determined in coordination with City of Mountain View.
+The staging areas will be adjacent to the southern borders of Ponds A1 and A2W in upland areas alongside existing roads and trails.